gdoyle87/COMP2801/docs/midterm.md

 ```

 Defining a union creates a new type but does not allocate memory until a variable is declared.

-!!! tip

-    Union definitions are often placed in header files so multiple source files can reuse the same type definition.

-### Characteristics

 - The **size** of a union equals the size of its **largest member**.
 - Accessing a member different from the one last assigned leads to undefined behavior.